 How To Get Your Dog To Eat Slower

-If you have a dog that east too fast, don’t be too concerned, many dogs are fast eaters and there are some easy ways that you can help slow them down.
+If you have a dog that east too fast, don’t be too concerned, a lot of dogs are fast eaters and there are some easy ways that you can help slow them down.

 Feed multiple meals.

-Most veterinarians recommend that dogs be fed two meals a day, especially big dogs that are at high risk for gastric dilation (dog bloat).
+The easiest way and the way that is recommended by most veterinarians is to feed your dog two smaller meals a day, especially big dogs that are at high risk for gastric dilation (dog bloat).

 Spreading out meals throughout the day might make your dog feel more satisfied.